katherineanne/introductionto123ddesign/Introduction to 123D Design.md

 Orbit - Right click as you move your mouse.

-Zoom - Scroll your mouse or trackpad.

-Up = zoom in, Down = zoom out.
+Zoom - Scroll your mouse or trackpad (Up = zoom in, Down = zoom out).

 Left click - Pan your view.